Springfield Gardens High School

 Springfield Gardens High School was a public 4-year high school located in the Springfield Gardens section in the New York City borough of Queens.
 The school was opened in 1965.
-Closed in 2007, The Springfield Gardens High School building is now a complex made up of four other schools named Springfield Gardens Educational Campus.
+Closed in 2007, The Springfield Gardens High School building later became a complex made up of four other schools named Springfield Gardens Educational Campus.
 The schools are named Preparatory Academy for Writers, Queens Preparatory Academy, Excelsior Preparatory High School, and George Washington Carver High School for the Sciences.

 History

 Opening in 1965, Springfield Gardens High School was plagued by poor test scores and a high drop-out rate by the late–1970s.
 After years of poor performance, the school graduated its last class in June 2007.